 The following subjects may be offered:

-This module aims to introduce learners to the area of sociology and social studies.
-It also aims to develop their understanding and awareness of social issues by examining the writings of sociologists.
+Social Studies will introduce you to the area of sociology and social studies.
+You will develop your understanding and awareness of social issues by examining the writings of sociologists.
 You will learn to research and debate current issues in your own life and society in general.

-This module equips the learner with the knowledge, skill and competence to explore, reflect and analyse your own and other cultures and examine the complexity of the relationships between cultures.
+Intercultural Studies will equip you with the knowledge, skill and competence to explore, reflect and analyse your own and other cultures and examine the complexity of the relationships between cultures.
 These could include issues such as diversity, racism, prejudice, conflict, equality and interdependence.

-This module will equip learners with the knowledge, skill and competence to challenge personal and/or organisational behaviour that discriminates against people with disabilities.
-It will provide learners with an awareness of the importance of equality for people with disabilities in all areas of society.
+Equality and Disability will equip you with the knowledge, skill and competence to challenge personal and/or organisational behaviour that discriminates against people with disabilities.
+It will provide you with an awareness of the importance of equality for people with disabilities in all areas of society.

-This module facilitates learners to acquire communication skills relevant to personal development.
+Communications facilitates will enable you to acquire the communication skills relevant to personal development.
 You will learn the importance of communication in human interaction.
-You will explore best practices in communicating the use of modern information and communications technology, in personal and vocational life.
+You will explore best practices in communicating the use of modern information and communications technology in a work environment.

-This module equips learners with the necessary skills to use a word processing application to produce a variety of documents.
+Word Processing will provide you with the necessary skills to use a word processing application to produce a variety of documents.
 This is a skill which is crucial to developing the professional standards and practices required for both further study and gaining employment.

 This course offers the opportunity to work in a number of voluntary and caring agencies.
 Links provided through work experience have led to students becoming full-time care assistants.